Pregnant women in UK told to have Pfizer or Moderna vaccines

+United KingdomPregnant women in UK told to have Pfizer or Moderna vaccines

-LONDON (Reuters) -Pregnant women in Britain should get a COVID-19 vaccine made by Pfizer or Moderna because there is more real-world data to show they are safe, the British public body that advises on vaccinations said on Friday.
+Pregnant women in Britain should get a COVID-19 vaccine made by Pfizer (PFE.N) or Moderna (MRNA.O) because there is more real-world data to show they are safe, the British public body that advises on vaccinations said on Friday.

 "Based on these data, the JCVI advises that it is preferable for pregnant women in the UK to be offered the Pfizer-BioNTech or Moderna vaccines where available," it said.
 "There is no evidence to suggest that other vaccines are unsafe for pregnant women, but more research is needed."